'Janice Paull' Website

-during the early 1960's pursuing an interest as a collector and then as a dealer.
-IRONSTONE
+researching during the early 1960's pursuing an interest as a collector and then as a dealer.

 Its decorative quality and naive charm are admired by all.
 Many of the designs and colours

-chance of finding a rare and interesting piece still keeps the collector ever vigilant.
-Identifying
+the chance of finding a rare interesting piece still keeps the collector ever vigilant.

-the factory, Turner, Spode, Davenport, Hicks & Meigh, Stephen Folch, or Ridgway, all
+Identifying the factory, Turner, Spode, Davenport, Hicks & Meigh, Stephen Folch, or

-manufacturing Ironstone-type wares in competition with Mason's and in some cases producing
+Ridgway.
+All producing Ironstone-type wares in competition with Mason's and in some

 being found and recorded.